 All UBOs identified must go through appropriate due diligence checks as part of your KYC/AML processes.

-Automated solutions for UBO verification
+Automated solutions for company UBO verification

-Our tools are highly configurable and can be used at each stage of your customer’s journey to ensure that you collect and verify all the information that you need to achieve compliance.
 Our KYB/KYC and UBO solutions enable you to deliver a seamless client onboarding journey, no matter how complex your requirements, to achieve a great reputation and long-lasting relationships with your customers without exposing your business to lost revenues or non-compliance.

 UBO solution from NorthRow

-Serious and organised crime undermines the legitimacy and authority of the state and its institutions, threatening the safety of both citizens and communities.
+Serious and organised crime undermines the legitimacy and authority of the state and its financial institutions, threatening the safety of both citizens and communities.
 According to the National risk assessment of money laundering and terrorist financing 2020 report, the estimated cost to the UK economy is £37bn per year.

-The scale of the threat is becoming more complex, as criminals adapt to our response and exploit advances in technology to hide themselves in plain sight.
+The scale of the threat is becoming more complex as criminals adapt to our response and exploit advances in technology to hide themselves in plain sight.
 So, your business needs a solution that is agile and can deal with the demands of not just today’s bad actors but also those in the future.

 NorthRow’s Ultimate Beneficial Owner Identification tool delves into the complex ownership structure of your target organisation and returns a simple table containing the person(s) that you are required to screen.
 No more unnecessary or complicated corporate webs.
 Just the information you need to determine the risk and decide whether it is safe to onboard this business client or not.

-This can be returned as an add-on to a standard check-in a new tab on the UI or can be returned via our new API.
+This can be returned as an add-on to a standard check-in a new tab on the UI or can be returned via our API.
 In both cases, the UBO service makes performing additional checks on these individuals a streamlined process by simplifying existing workflows and can easily be combined with RemoteVerify.

 NorthRow’s RemoteVerify solution allows you to onboard Ultimate Beneficial Owners and company directors anywhere in the world, at any time.
 Our market-leading self-service solutions enable real-time identity verification using a progressive web app.
 The app takes the user through the steps of identity, document and address verification together with liveness checks, streamlining your business onboarding process.